 We also enter into foreign exchange forward contracts to mitigate the change in fair value of specific non-functional currency assets and liabilities on the balance sheet.
 All balance sheet hedges are marked to market through earnings every period.
 Changes in the fair value of these derivatives are largely offset by re-measurement of the underlying assets and liabilities.

-As of October 1, 2021, we had no foreign currency forward contracts.
+As of April 1, 2022, we had multiple forward contracts in one foreign currency outstanding as follows: